Bringing App Intelligent Through Enterprise App Warehouse

-As the need & acceptance for 24×7 connectivity grows in both personal & professional lives of the burgeoning corporate professionals all over the globe – a large number of organizations are now in need of enterprise-wide mobility.
+As the need & acceptance for 24×7 connectivity grows in both the personal & professional lives of the burgeoning corporate professionals all over the globe – a large number of organizations are now in need of enterprise-wide mobility.
 Such a business model requires intelligent application stores with a strong suite of functionalities.

 An Enterprise App Warehouse empowers businesses to white-list / black-list applications and exercise better control over employees' (user's) mobile devices.